-When questioned by Dunedin mayor Julie Bujalski about the form being filed late, board attorney Alam Zimmet reluctantly agreed that the deadline had in fact been exceeded.
+When questioned by Dunedin mayor Julie Bujalski about the form being filed late, board attorney Alan Zimmet reluctantly agreed that the deadline had in fact been exceeded.
 Diamond’s actions could result in an ethics complaint against him.

 Rice preceded Diamond as the St. Pete citizen appointee to the PSTA board, and used the name recognition gained from that position to run and get elected to St. Pete City council.
 Similarly, Diamond is now using his citizen appointee status to run for the State House, mentioning his PSTA board position on his campaign website.

 Rice described Diamond’s two abstentions from voting as an effort to avoid the “appearance of conflict”, as opposed to addressing the actual voting conflicts that the statute (FS 112.3143) requires.
 Pinellas County Commissioner Dave Eggers disagreed with Rice’s assessment, saying that Diamond “should have voted” on the items he claimed a voting conflict on.